-To this total shall be added the State of .25 mills making a total of 12.001 for State and County taxes for the year 2012 on all property assessable for taxation as shown by the Tax Digest, or otherwise located in said County as provided by law.
-Resolved further, and it is hereby ordered, that upon recommendation of the County Board of Education, set in below, the following taxes for school purposes in Whitfield County are levied for the year 2012.
+To the total Gross M&O Millage rate for Whitfield County shall be added the State Millage Rate of .15 mills making a total Gross M&O millage rate of 12.156 for State and County taxes for the year 2013 on all property assessable for taxation as shown by the Tax Digest, or otherwise located in said County as provided by law.
+Resolved further, and it is hereby ordered, that upon recommendation of the County Board of Education, set in below, the following taxes for school purposes in Whitfield County are levied for the year 2013.